h4ckyou/PwnableTW/Heap Paradise/note.md

 The constraint however is:
 - We can only make at most 15 allocations
 - The size passed to malloc can't exceed `0x78`
-- No function to print the heap data
+- No function to print the heap chunk data

 The libc version is `2.23` so here it makes use of the fastbin